jhelgert/hackintosh/README.md

 # What works

 - Audio
-- All USBPorts (inclusive the internal ones)
+- All external and internal USB Ports
 - HEVC Hardware Decoding
 - DRM (Amazon, Netflix, AppleTV+)
+- Facetime
+- iMessage
-- Facetime/iMessage
+- Airdrop
 - (Deep) Sleep
+- Wake on Lan (WOL)

 # What doesn't work so far